bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+map creates a new array and invokes a calback function on each itteration of an array.

 2. What is the difference between a function and a method?

+A method is a function that is within an object.

 3. What is closure?

+Closure has to do with scope and how a variable cannot be accesed outside a function if it was created within the function.

 4. Describe the four rules of the 'this' keyword.

+global/widow binding is when this binds to the global scope. implicit binding is when this is referenced to the object to the left of the dot of the function that called this. explicit binding is when this is defined by using .call or .apply new binding is when this is refers to the new object being created.

 5. Why do we need super() in an extended class?

+super() is what passes the key: value pairs that are already defined in the class constructor of the parent class.
+It superimposes the parent classes info into the sub class.

 ## Project Set up